FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Can landlord pre-terminate the lease as per Paragraph 4 of CoC if it is due to Government-initiated redevelopment works?

-Paragraph 4 of the CoC clause applies to all pre-termination by landlords due to landlord’s redevelopment plans, even if it may have been prompted or seeded due to some Government redevelopment plan.
-For cases where it is purely and fully due to government redevelopment plans (e.g. land acquisition), landlords and tenants should work out compensation, taking into account (i) the compensation landlord is receiving from Government, and (ii) the principles on compensation in Paragraph 4 the CoC.
-In the event that the landlord is of the view that the compensation from the Government does not adequately cover compensation to be paid to the tenant(s), the landlord should work with the tenant(s) to bring the case up to SLA to seek for additional compensation.
+Paragraph 4 of the CoC clause applies to all pre-termination by landlords due to landlord’s redevelopment plans.
+For cases where it is purely and fully due to government redevelopment plans (e.g. land acquisition), landlords and tenants should work out a mutually agreeable compensation, taking into account (i) the compensation landlord is receiving from Government, and (ii) the principles on compensation in Paragraph 4 the CoC.
+In the event that the landlord is of the view that the compensation from the Government does not adequately cover compensation to be paid to the tenant(s), the landlord should work with the tenant(s) to bring the case up to relevant authorities to seek additional compensation.

 If the landlord is agreeable with the estimated Tenant’s Fit Out Capex Works to be the Agreed Declared Value, is it still necessary for tenant to declare the actual value of the Tenant’s Capex Works to landlord in writing together with copies of all third-party invoices for verification and validation by landlord?